 Excerpt from the statement by the Bank Negara Malaysia:

-In the MPC’s assessment, there are increased uncertainties to the balance of risks surrounding the outlook for domestic growth and inflation.
+In the MPC’s assessment, there continue to be uncertainties in the balance of risks surrounding the outlook for domestic growth and inflation.
 The MPC will continue to carefully assess the global and domestic economic and financial developments and their implications on the overall outlook for inflation and growth of the Malaysian economy.